anuragranj/spynet/README.md

 ```
 ## For Fast Performace
 #### Set up SPyNet
 Set up SPyNet according to the image size and model.
-For optimal performance, make sure the image width and height are a multiple of 32.
+For optimal performance, resize your image such that width and height are a multiple of 32.
 You can also specify your favorite fine tuned model.
 The present supported modes are `sintelFinal`(default) and `sintelClean`.
 ```lua
 spynet = require('spynet')
 computeFlow = spynet.setup(512, 384, 'sintelFinal')